ORBNETSYS/StreamingEngine-Public/readme.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/),

+## [2.9.3] - 13.03.2022

+- Added: HLS Streaming Capability
+- Changed: Switched to FFMPEG for RTMP and HLS Streaming

 ## [2.9.2] - 06.03.2022

 - Added: Timelapse monitoring in case of broken frame grabbers